TransferWise Borderless Account

 What are the benefits?

-The great thing about a TransferWise borderless account is that you can use it just like a bank account in many cases; such as making payments to other business accounts and receiving payments from clients using the unique bank details attached to your borderless accounts.
+The great thing about a TransferWise multi-currency account is that you can use it just like a bank account in many cases; such as making payments to other business accounts and receiving payments from clients using the unique account details attached to your multi-currency accounts.

-How does TransferWise keep money held in Borderless Accounts safe?
+How does TransferWise keep money held in their multi-currency accounts safe?

 How does the Borderless Account work?

-Add money into your borderless account.
+You can add money into your multi-currency account.
 You can top up via debit card or bank transfer.
 You can either fund in the same currency or with different currency.
 You can also receive money in USD, GBP, EUR, AUD, NZD and SGD for free too.

-Once you’ve set up your borderless account you're ready to:
+Once you’ve set up your TransferWise multi-currency account you're ready to:

 - Send money directly from any currency in your account to pay suppliers, invoices, employees overseas and more.

 - Receive money with account numbers and IBANs.
-Get paid like a local in AUD, EUR, GBP or USD in your account with zero receiving fees.
+Get paid like a local in AUD, NZD, EUR, GBP, USD and SGD in your account with zero receiving fees.

 Am I guaranteed a TransferWise Borderless Account?